datafibers-community/df_web_src/content/blog/2018-02-02-Hive-Get-MAX-MIN-Value-Rows.md

 The above job only trigger one MapReduce job.
 We still need to use the *Group By* clause.
 However, we can use ***MAX/MIN STRUCT*** function to show all other columns in the same line of *MAX/MIN* value.
 By default, *Group By* clause does not allow columns shown in the *SELECT* list if it is not *Group By* column.

 ## Summary
 The solution 3 is better in terms of performance, query complexity, and version supports at older Hive.
-The solution 2 is better and powerful since it does not requires GROUP BY keywords.
-In addition, the solutions above are also working in Spark SQL.
+The solution 2 is better and powerful since it does not require GROUP BY keywords.
+In addition, the solutions above are all working in Spark SQL.